NavyaG-lab/Tech-writer/on-call/data-infra/pii_monitoring_alert_playbook.md

    another day, we will get one more duplication alert, but also a timing alert since the third reextraction seems to be 'late'.
 This timing alert is then of no relevance of course since the problem lies elsewhere.)

+### New databases are excised from

+Lead to: Completeness alerts

+Our reextract-op defines the datomic contracts of the databases that excisions happen on as its' inputs.
+If we didn't do this explicitly, we'd have to mark all contracts as inputs which isn't necessary and constrains when the reextract-op can run too much.
+Every once in a while, new databases are added to be excised from.
+In such cases, we won't find the data that malzahar marked as excised because we don't join against the contracts from those new databases yet.
+If you then inspect the `database` column in the completeness monitoring table and find any databases that aren't listed as dependencies of that countrie's `DatomicReextractions` sparkop, then that is the reason we couldn't find the data.
+The solution is then to add the respective contracts as inputs to the reextract-op.